CurveDocs/curve-docs/docs/references/curve-practices.md

 ??? quote "Source code"

     The implementation of the commit + accept pattern might vary slightly.
-Nontheless, the general idea is the same.
+Nonetheless, the general idea is the same.

     ```python
     owner: public(address)